 The statement of corporate governance was approved by the Board of Directors at its

 meeting on 28 March 2011.
 The statement is referenced in the 2010 Audited Statements.

 For a copy of the ACT Governance Structure, click here.

 In August 2007, in response to a request of the then Minister of Education, Julie Bishop, the Australian College of Theology produced an Action Plan relating to the audit of the College by the Australian Universities Quality Agency (AUQA).
 You can download a copy of the audit action plan here.

 View the ACT Research and Scholarship Management Plan 2011-2013 (PDF)

 Under the Higher Education Support Act 2001 and the National Guidelines for Higher Education Approval Process - Guidelines for awarding self-accrediting authority to higher education institutions other than universities, the Australian College of Theology was granted self-accrediting authority the ASCED field of Religious Studies from the period 1 August 2010 to 30 April 2015.

-The following courses have been accredited by the Australian College of Theology for the period 2012-2016:
+The following courses have been accredited by the Australian College of Theology until the end of 2016:

 View the ACT Submission for the Bradley Review of Higher Education